anmolarora1711/placement-cell/README.md

 # placement-cell

-A job placement management system used by employees who are providing jobs to their students by assigning interview to them.
+A job placement management system which is used by employees who are providing jobs to their students by assigning interview to them.

 ## Web App Link